COVID-19 pandemic in Madhya Pradesh

 The first four cases of the COVID-19 pandemic in Jabalpur, Madhya Pradesh were confirmed on March 20, 2020.
-As of August 14, 2021, Madhya Pradesh has confirmed a total of 791,998 cases, and has recorded 10,514 deaths.
+As of 2025, Madhya Pradesh has reported more than 1.04 conformed COVID-19 cases and approximately 10,777 deaths related to the disease.
+By mid-2025, the state had only a small number of sctive cases,reflecting a substantial decline in transmission following nationwide vaccination and public health campaigns.

 Timeline

-As of August 13, 2021, COVID-19 vaccines have been administered to 36,739,380 people in Madhya Pradesh.
+As of 2025, more than 20 million doses of COVID-19 vaccines has been administered in Madhya Pradesh.